Further education in Greenland

 Short-cycle programmes of further education, 2-3 years

 Some of the short-cycle study programmes in Greenland are academy programmes (AU) which train students for specific professions, such as in commerce, finance, administration, IT, transport/logistics and service industries.
-There are also tourist guide programmes with a special focus on Arctic tourism.
+There are also tourist guide programmes with a special focus on Arctic tourism, as well as a study programme in drama and a one-year art study programme.

 The short-cycle programmes of further education alternate between school attendance and periods of internship.
-The basic admission requirement is a passed GUX examination, but exemptions can be made if the applicant has relevant professional experience.
+The basic admission requirement is a passed GUX examination or other basic programme, but exemptions may be granted if the applicant has relevant professional experience.

 You can take short-cycle study programmes at: